corriente-labs/half-evm/README.md

 ```
 In `Move.toml`,
 1. Change git link of dependency.AptosFramework to `https://github.com/aptos-labs/aptos-core.git`.
-2. Change rev to the latest commit hash of `devnet` branch.
-(If you build cli with different release branch, use same branch.)
+2. Change rev to the build commit hash obtained by `aptos info` command.

 ### Compile
 ```